 In this article, we’re going to talk about what is an SKU number and how they play into e-commerce.
 You’ll also learn how to generate, assign, and manage WooCommerce SKU numbers.
 Let’s get to it!

-Most stores assign specific identifies for each product.
+Most stores assign specific identities for each product.
 That way, there’s no risk that you’ll confuse similar products when doing inventory or when updating your store.

 There are several types of identifiers that you can apply to products.
 Names alone can be too vague, so usually, you’ll rely on numbers.
 The system that most stores rely on is called SKU.
 With this system, you assign a unique SKU number for every product in your store: